 Invasive breast cancer can spread (or metastasize) throughout the breast and to other areas of the body.
 Non-invasive (also known as carcinoma in situ) breast cancer doesn’t spread.
 Since it can precede more invasive types, it is sometimes referred to as a precancerous condition.

-At UPMC Hillman Cancer Center, we have experience in diagnosing and treating all types of breast cancer.
+At UPMC Hillman Cancer Center and UPMC Magee-Womens Hospital, we have experience in diagnosing and treating all types of breast cancer.

 The common invasive types are: